NZ withdrawal from Iraq now 'inevitable': former Defence Minister

 "It's going to start to feel altogether too risky relative to the gains," he said.

-"The motivating reason to go there, ISIS, is actually done."
+"The motivating reason to go there, Isis, is actually done."

 Mapp said while New Zealand was unlikely to pull out immediately, the end date was now very likely to move.